-Pexip recognized as 2021 Competitive Strategy Leader in the Australia Video Conferencing Services in Healthcare industry
+Pexip was recognized as the 2021 Competitive Strategy Leader in the Australia Video Conferencing Services in the Healthcare industry.

-SYDNEY, Australia – Wednesday 8th December 2021 – Pexip, a leading provider of secure, scalable video conferencing solutions announced it has been awarded the 2021 Australia Video Conferencing Services in Healthcare Competitive Strategy Leadership Award by global research and consulting firm, Frost & Sullivan, for enhancing healthcare services for 13 million Australian residents.
+SYDNEY, Australia – Wednesday 8th December 2021 – Pexip, a leading provider of secure, scalable video conferencing solutions, announced it had been awarded the 2021 Australia Video Conferencing Services in Healthcare Competitive Strategy Leadership Award by global research and consulting firm Frost & Sullivan for enhancing healthcare services for 13 million Australian residents.

 The need to provide increased access and continuity of care in a physically distanced world has never been more profound.
-Security of information, interoperability and ease of use are essential requirements for video conferencing solutions in the healthcare space.
+Information security, interoperability, and ease of use are essential for video conferencing solutions in healthcare.
 Pexip strives to make healthcare video conferencing services better than in-person patient visits to clinics, with healthcare providers benefiting from flexible video conference hosting options.
-It allows patients – regardless of the device or platform they use - to join virtual clinics with a single click, delivering healthcare services from the hospital to the home.
+It allows patients – regardless of their device or platform - to join virtual clinics with a single click, delivering healthcare services from the hospital to the home.

-Earlier this year, Deloitte predicted that Australia would exceed the global average (5%) for telehealth adoption with more than 10% of Australians regularly using telehealth services in 2021, with virtual health shifting to become a consumer norm.
-NSW Health, Queensland Health and Telehealth Tasmania are public sector organisations utilizing Pexip video technologies.
+Earlier this year, Deloitte predicted that Australia would exceed the global average (5%) for telehealth adoption, with more than 10% of Australians regularly using telehealth services in 2021, with virtual health shifting to become a consumer norm.
+NSW Health, Queensland Health, and Telehealth Tasmania are public sector organizations utilizing Pexip video technologies.

-“Since 2016, Queensland Health has worked with Pexip to devise and create the Queensland Telehealth Virtual Clinic, a custom developed platform running over Pexip video communications,” a representative from Queensland Health Telehealth said.
+“Since 2016, Queensland Health has worked with Pexip to devise and create the Queensland Telehealth Virtual Clinic, a custom-developed platform running over Pexip video communications,” a representative from Queensland Health Telehealth said.
 “As a part of the pandemic response, virtual care has provided our clinics an alternative to in-person care across a wide range of specialty services.
-This has ensured that accessing healthcare remained a priority for the community.
-Our specialists, nurses and allied health providers across Queensland have really embraced providing care virtually to stay connected and to offer an alternative to in-person care, where it is clinically appropriate and safe to do so.”
+This has ensured that accessing healthcare remains a priority for the community.
+Our specialists, nurses, and allied health providers across Queensland have embraced providing care virtually to stay connected and offer an alternative to in-person care, where it is clinically appropriate and safe.”

-Global President, Sales and Marketing at Pexip, Åsmund Fodstad, said that the Company’s priority in this space is continued innovation.
-Pexip wants to ensure secure, high quality user experiences for healthcare professionals and patients whenever they want or need to connect over video rather than meeting in-person.
+Global President of Sales and Marketing at Pexip, Åsmund Fodstad, said that the Company’s priority in this space is continued innovation.
+Pexip wants to ensure secure, high-quality user experiences for healthcare professionals and patients whenever they want or need to connect over video rather than meeting in person.

-“We’ve admired the innovation and commitment of Australian healthcare organisations such as NSW Health, Queensland Health and Telehealth Tasmania – who not only deliver medical care over video – but who have also introduced new ways of connecting groups such as aged care residents or ICU patients with their families and friends – at a time when meeting in-person can no longer be taken for granted.”
+“We’ve admired the innovation and commitment of Australian healthcare organizations such as NSW Health, Queensland Health, and Telehealth Tasmania – who not only deliver medical care over video – but who have also introduced new ways of connecting groups such as aged care residents or ICU patients with their families and friends – at a time when meeting in-person can no longer be taken for granted.”

-Pexip’s virtual telehealth solution replicates the doctor-patient workflow in clinics, including the provisioning for ad-hoc and scheduled appointments, making video conferencing services for health better than the in-person experience.
+Pexip’s virtual telehealth solution replicates the doctor-patient workflow in clinics, including providing ad-hoc and scheduled appointments and making video conferencing services for health better than the in-person experience.
 The solution allows group sessions in the virtual meeting room (VMR), bringing specialists, doctors, and patients together, including an interpreter for patients requiring the translation of doctor-patient interactions, to provide real-time diagnosis, reduce the need for multiple patient visits, and deliver better than in-person patient visits.
 With the video conferencing platform, providers can deliver next-level healthcare services, improve the patient experience, and lower the cost of healthcare services.

 About Pexip | pexip.com

-Pexip simplifies complex videoconferencing to empower organizations with face-to-face collaboration, no matter the location or technology.
-Our scalable platform enables high-quality video meetings, with enterprise-grade security, and is easily adapted to fit customers' IT requirements and existing infrastructure.
+Pexip simplifies complex videoconferencing to empower organizations with face-to-face collaboration, regardless of location or technology.
+Our scalable platform enables high-quality video meetings with enterprise-grade security and is easily adapted to fit customers' IT requirements and existing infrastructure.
 This makes Pexip the leading provider for large enterprises and public sector organizations.
-The solution is sold through 300 channel partners in 75 countries and used in more than 190 countries.
+The solution is sold through 300 channel partners in 75 countries and used in over 190 countries.
 Pexip was listed on the Oslo Børs in May 2020.